novafacing/kaniko-alpine/README.md

 # kaniko-alpine
-Kaniko based on Alpine with Git included
+Kaniko based on Alpine with Bash and Git included